ahmedrachid/TwitterDashboard/README.md

 # TwitterDashboard
-Web application and data visualization tool on Twitter dataset developed using Python standard library and Javascript, HTML, CSS without any framework
+Web application and data visualization tool on Twitter dataset developed using Python standard library, Javascript, HTML and CSS without any framework

 To launch our application execute: